-In 2020, PREPA filed their 10-Year Infrastructure Plan with a \$12.8B investment allocation to rebuild and transform the electric system, most of which qualifies for FEMA funding.
-This plan includes 256 projects focused on reliability & system resiliency, renewable integration, standards & regulation compliance, automatization, and hazard mitigation.
-By end of 2023, 195 projects will be near-term priority focusing on substation centers and dams/hydro improvements.
+In 2020, PREPA filed its 10-Year Infrastructure Plan with a \$12.8B investment allocation to rebuild and transform the electric system, most of which qualifies for FEMA funding.
+This plan includes 256 projects on reliability and system resiliency, renewable integration, standards regulation compliance, automatization, and hazard mitigation.
+By the end of 2023, 195 projects will be near-term priorities focusing on substation centers and dams/hydro improvements.

-Tax Incentives
+Unique Incentives

-The Puerto Rico Incentives Code provides attractive tax credits for Energy & Cleantech 4% income tax rate on income generated from the eligible activity
+The Puerto Rico Incentives Code provides attractive tax credits for Energy & Cleantech 4% Income tax rate on income generated from the eligible activity

-75% exemption from municipal taxes, excise & other taxes to contractors & subcontractors, not including manufacturing lead time

-12% withholding tax rate on royalty payments, credible against the 4%
+75% exemption from municipal taxes, excise & other taxes to contractors & subcontractors, not including manufacturing lead time 12% withholding tax rate on royalty payments, credible against the 4%

-50% exemption from municipal taxes

-75% exemption on property taxes
+50% exemption from municipal taxes 75% exemption on property taxes

-100% exemption from excise, sales, & use taxes on certain raw materials, and machinery & equipment
+100% exemption from excise, sales & use taxes on certain raw materials, and machinery & equipment.